cqfn/cqfn.github.io/pages/freelance.md

 At any moment of time you can request funds withdrawal from
 Solar-Staff: 1.5% will be deducted from your withdrawal amount and the money will be sent to you either in USD, EUR, or RUB, using the exchange rate of the Bank of Russia.
-If you withdraw less than $100, there will be a $40 fee deducted.
+If you withdraw less than $50, there will be an extra $2-3 fee deducted.